Blockstream/satellite/doc/antenna-pointing.md

 If your receiver is already locked, try gentle adjustments around the current position and observe the SNR on the console.
 Stop once you find the pointing that achieves the best SNR.

+If you are using a Sat-IP receiver, which does not print the SNR metric, you can optimize the Signal Quality metric instead.
+Try to achieve 100% quality or as close as possible.

 ## Next Steps